Diet plays an important role in

 infections.
 Unlike viral diseases, such as angina or

-flu, these infections cannot be just caught but
+flu, these infections cannot be just caught but are

 triggered by multiple factors, while inner balance

-disruption is most important of them.
+disruption is most important of

 Candida

-human individuals) naturally resides in the warm moist
+human individuals) naturally resides in the warm, moist

 parts of the body (vagina, mouth and intestines), along